Acupuncture for Regional Pain Syndrome

 • Enhances the quality of life

-• Reduce depending on the inappropriate medicines
+• Reduce dependence on inappropriate medicines

 SCIENTIFIC RESEARCHES: